 Can I get a FREE answer?

-What Is a K-1 Fiancé(e) Visa?
+What Is a K-1 Fiancé(e) document?

-How does one apply for a K-1 visa?
+How does one apply for a K-1?

 Only a U.S. citizen can file a fiancé(e) petition.
 This is done at the U.S. Citizenship and Immigration Services (USCIS) office that has jurisdiction over the place where the U.S. citizen resides.

-A fiancé(e) is considered an intending immigrant and therefore should present documents similar to those required for an immigrant visa applicant.
+A fiancé(e) is considered an intending immigrant and therefore should present documents similar to those required for an immigrant applicant.
 These would include:

 1. a valid Philippine passport, a copy of your birth certificate issued by National Statistics Office (NSO) and printed on NSO security paper